PlaintextGroup/oss-virtual-incubator/proposals/Wikimedia-and-the-open-source-ecosystem.md

 ### Proposal body

 Below is a list of various project models which are common in the Wikimedia ecosystem, each focusing on some aspects of the OSS ecosystem.
-Since this phase of the proposal process includes public discussion, it present various ideas, and ask what others feel should be priorities.
+Since this phase of the proposal process includes public discussion, we presents various ideas, and ask what others feel should be priorities.
 If this proposal is selected, then our team can address one or more of these in a year.
 All of these ideas scale - they can be done massively for completeness or only in part, so as to prototype and demonstrate the process as applied to OSS.

 1. Survey and description of [*Wikipedia's* articles on open source software](https://en.wikipedia.org/wiki/Category:Free_software)